BearLovesBadminton/Homepage/README.md

 - Chen, S., **Liu, X.*** & He, W..
 Grouped variable selection in joint modeling using block coordinate gradient descent method.
 Submitted to Canadian Journal of Statistics.
 Under review.
 - Li, W., & **Liu, X.***.
 Simultaneous variable selection and covariance estimation in high dimensional linear mixed model.
 Submitted to Canadian Journal of Statistics.
 Under review.

-### Work Experience
- - Jul 2020 to present: Associate Prof in School of Finance and Economics, SUFE.
- - Jan 2019 to Jul 2020: Assistant Research Fellow / Assistant Prof in School of Finance and Economics, SUFE.